toilaluan/snpOracle/README.md

 Root Mean Squared Error(RMSE) is calculated as such:
 ![image](https://github.com/teast21/snpOracle/assets/109384972/214b9b12-2563-498c-8f06-956c9f9ee7b0)

+Directional accuracy is another metric that is calculated using the predictions and the actual close price data.
+If the direction in which the (n+1)th prediction goes in, from the (n)th prediction is the same as the direction in which the (n+1)th actual price goes in, from the (n)th actual price, then it is considered directionally correct.
+Directional accuracy is calculated for the predictions (1,2), (2,3), (3,4), (4,5) & (5,6).
+The directional accuracy is a score between 0 to 100.

-The RMSE is then normalized to enforce scores between 0 and 1, and those scores are used to update the existing scores in the metagraph.
+The RMSE + directional accuracy is used to compute the rewards and is given a 50-50 weightage.
+These values together are then normalized to enforce scores between 0 and 1, and those scores are used to update the existing scores in the metagraph.
+The miners with the worst scores (highest scores) will be rewarded the least.
 The weighting function applied to how scores are added to the metagraph creates a pseudo-rolling average score for predictions.
 Thus, a miner will have perfect trust after a perfect prediction, and will also not have 0 trust after having the worst prediction of an epoch.
 Consistent high-quality performance will result in high trust, and consistent low-quality performance will result in low trust and eventual de-registration.

 ---

 ## Roadmap

 Foundry will constantly work to make this subnet more robust, with the north star of creating end-user utility in mind.
 Some key features we are focused on rolling out to improve the S&P 500 Oracle are listed here:
-[] Huggingface Integration
+- [X] Huggingface Integration
-[] Wandb Integration
-[] Add Features to Rewards Mechanism
+- [X] Add Features to Rewards Mechanism
+- [X] Query all miners instead of a random subset
+- [X] Automate holiday detection and market close logic
+- [ ] (Ongoing) Wandb Integration
-[] Altering Synapse to hold short term history of predictions [] Add new Synapse type for Inference Requests
+- [ ] (Ongoing) Altering Synapse to hold short term history of predictions
-[] Front end for end-user access
+- [ ] (Ongoing) Front end for end-user access
+- [ ] Add new Synapse type for Inference Requests

 We happily accept community feedback and features suggestions.
 Please reach out to @0xthebom on discord :-)